Chintapallidharmendra/ai-rate-limiter/ARCHITECTURE.md

 **Using:**

-1. Read INTEGRATION.md (your framework)
-2. Copy code from examples.py
+1. Copy code from examples.py
-3. Configure limits for your models
+2. Configure limits for your models

 **Verifying:**